 3 Books Like All the Light We Cannot See

 Doerr’s book was awarded the Pulitzer Prize and if your book group likes reading prize winners, we have guides for more Pulitzer, Booker and National Book Award winners.
-We also cover more of WWII with our book club guide for The Nightingale and The Tattooist of Auschwitz.
+We also cover more of WWII with our book club guides for The Diamond Eye, The Nightingale, The Rose Code and The Tattooist of Auschwitz.

 Fall of Giants, Ken Follett